ehtesam3154/GEARS/README.md

 ## Citation

-If you use GEARS, please cite:
+If you use GEARS, please consider citing :)

 ```bibtex
 @article{azim2026geometry,